-to exist, a collection of functions $(f_\tau)_\tau$ needs to satisfy a quantitative consistency condition for a distribution $f$ satisfying \eqref{EqLocalPicture} to exist.
-This condition will involve the notion of {\it modelled distribution} and {\it reconstruction operator} $\textbf{\textsf{R}}^{\sf M}$, with a notion of consistency that will depend on the component $\sf g$ of the model $\sf M$.
-At that stage, given a regularity structure and a model on it, we will have a convenient way of representing a class of functions/distributions on the state space -- not all of them.
-Given a (system of) singular stochastic PDE(s), a good choice of concrete regularity structure will allow to represent the set of functions/distributions that appear in a naive analysis of the equation via a Picard iteration.
-Unlike what happens in the study of controlled ordinary differential equations driven by an $\ell$-dimension control, there is no universal concrete regularity structure for the set of all singular stochastic PDEs.
-One associates to each (system of) subcritical singular stochastic PDE(s) a specific regularity structure.
-The regularity structure associated with equation \eqref{EqGenericPDE} is built from a noise symbol and operators $(\mcI_n)_{n\in\bbN^{d+1}}$ that play the role in the regularity structure of the operators $\partial^n(\partial_t-\Delta_x)^{-1}$, involved in the Picard fixed point formulation of the equation.
+{\it 2.
+Lifting the equation as an equation in the space of consistent jets.} The regularity structure associated with equation \eqref{EqGenericPDE} is built from a noise symbol and some operators $(\mcI_n)_{n\in\bbN^{d+1}}$ that play the role in the regularity structure of the operators $\partial^n(\partial_t-\Delta_x)^{-1}$, involved in the Picard fixed point formulation of the equation.
 (The letter $\partial=(\partial_t,\partial_x)$ stands here for the time/space derivative operator.)
-One proceeds then by formulating the equation as a fixed point problem in the space of consistent jets of distributions/functions, encoded in the notion of modelled distribution.
+One proceeds then by formulating the equation as a fixed point problem in the space of consistent jets of functions/distributions $(f_\tau)_\tau$, encoded in the notion of modelled distribution.
 This will require to introduce a tweaked version $\mathcal{K}^{\sf M}$ of the operator $\mcI$, as the latter does not produce consistent jets from consistent jets -- the notion of consistency depends on $\sf g$ whereas the operator $\mcI$ does not.
-The equation on the jet space will happen then to have a unique solution in small time under proper mild conditions; this solution will be a continuous function of all the parameters in the equations, the model in particular.
-Along the way, we will turn the initial analytical multiplication problem into the problem of defining models with appropriate properties -- the so called {\it admissible models}.
-It is straightforward to construct what is called the canonical lift of a regularized version $\zeta_\epsilon$ of the noise $\zeta$ as an admissible model ${\sf M}^{\epsilon}$; this can be done for any smooth noise.
-In those terms, the solution $u_\epsilon$ to a well-posed (system of) singular stochastic PDE(s) with smooth noise $\zeta_\epsilon$ can be written as the reconstruction
+The equation on the jet space will happen then to have a unique solution in small time under some mild conditions.
+This solution will be a continuous function of all the parameters in the equations, the model in particular.
+Along the way we will turn the initial analytical multiplication problem into the problem of defining some models enjoying some appropriate properties -- the so called {\it admissible models}.
+We will see that it is straightforward to construct what is called the canonical lift of a regularized version $\zeta_\epsilon$ of the noise $\zeta$ as an admissible model ${\sf M}^{\epsilon}$; this can be done for any smooth noise.
+In those terms, the solution $u_\epsilon$ to a well-posed (system of) singular stochastic PDE(s) driven by some smooth noise $\zeta_\epsilon$ can be written as the reconstruction

 of a consistent jet $\bsu_\epsilon$ obtained as the fixed point